DJeovannyZ/dJavaUtils/README.md

 --createMavenProject or -c: Creates a new Maven project in the default directory using the specified archetype.

---runJava or -r: Compiles the project and runs its main class.
+--runJava or -rj: Compiles the project and runs its main class.

 --deployJava or -dj: Compiles the project and deploy on tomcat